camelCaseD/lotus-blog/README.md

 # Lotus Blog

-This is a blog built using lotus.
-Was used for me when playing around with lotus.
+This is a blog built using [lotus](http://lotusrb.org).

+---
+Take a look at the various branches to see the steps I took to make the blog.